abloomston/workwithme.guide-myguide/index.md

   - I usually go to the gym before work and I am usually in the office by 10:30am PST.
   	- I am flexible to come into the office (or zoom in) earlier to meet with you
       - Please ask ahead of time!
-If it's late the day before you want an early morning meeting, slack or text me about it just to be sure I'm aware of it.
+If scheduling an early morning meeting the afternoon before, slack or text me about it just to be sure I'm aware of it.
   - Meetings are ideal 11am-3pm PST, the sooner the better.

 **When do you prefer to work alone, versus in groups?**